Léon Printemps: Portrait painter

 He soon established his reputation as a portrait artist receiving commissions from such eminent personalities as Sully Prudhomme, the first recipient of the Nobel Prize in Literature, the Prince and Princess of Waldeck, Mr and Mrs Commettant, and Prince Yusupov, the assassin of Rasputin.

 Léon Printemps married in 1903 and frequently painted his family in an intimate tone, particularly his daughter Lucile whose death at the age of 6 touched him profoundly, as well as his son René.

 Landscape painter

 Léon Printemps was a landscape painter his entire life.
 His desire to meet Flemish masters prompted him to travel to Belgium and the Netherlands at the end of the nineteenth century, returning home with various studies.

 Later in life his attraction to the beaches of Normandy, which were quite fashionable at the time, became more marked.
-After the First World War he started painting landscapes in Brittany and particularly the islands of the Vendée coast, the island of Noirmoutier, the island of Yeu, where he painted seascapes and portraits of fishermen and old farmers’ wives.
+After the First World War he started painting landscapes in Brittany and particularly the islands of the Vendée coast, Noirmoutier and île d'Yeu, where he painted seascapes and portraits of fishermen and old farmers’ wives.